 Being/Becoming a Mentor

-We're always looking for Mentors for Newbie Janus Members!
+We're always looking for Mentors for new Janus members!

-Giving just a little bit of your time to a Newbie kinkster (even
+Giving just a little bit of your time to a Newcomer kinkster (even

 over the phone or by email) will make a huge difference!